Don't Wait To Begin Treatment

 Two-Phase Orthodontic Treatment For Kids

 Dr. Mullally times all treatments around your child’s oral development and growth for a complementary relationship.
 We like to have fun and think kids should have fun with their braces, too.
-We offer all types of orthodontia, including fun-shaped braces called Wildsmiles, gold braces, clear braces, metal braces, and we even have Gator-shaped braces for our budding sports enthusiasts!
+We offer all types of orthodontia, including gold braces, clear braces, and metal braces.

 Phase 1 Treatment